sos-berlin/js7-cli-powershell/README.md

     * This will cause debug output to be created from cmdlets.
 * `PS > $DebugPreference = "SilentlyContinue"`
     * The debug level is reset.

+JS7 cmdlets can be used to return log information.

+* `PS > Get-JS7JOCLog | Out-File /tmp/joc.log
+    * Returns the output of the most recent JOC Cockpit log and writes it to a file.
+* `PS > Get-JS7OrderHistory -WorkflowPath /product_demo/sample_workflow | Get-JS7OrderLog
+    * Returns the most recent order log for the given workflow.

 # Further Reading